tylim88/Efficient-Typescript-Mororepo/README.md

 </div>
 A minimal, optimal setup for modern web development projects using TypeScript.

+This readme was created with the assistance of ChatGPT.

 (still in development, do not use)

 ## Technologies